Commands

 Trace Z80 machine code execution.
 FILE may be a binary (raw memory) file, a

-given, an SZX or Z80 snapshot is written after execution has completed.
+is given, an SZX/Z80 snapshot, WAV file or PNG file is written after execution

 Options: